aforward9600/pokemonpalette/README.md

   - Shiny wild random encounters are much more common (1 in 256)
   - Repel effects will not block shiny encounters
 - Added an exp bar using code by Danny-E 33
+- There's a tournament being held in the SS Anne's kitchen after the elite 4 are beaten
+  - Talk to the Gym Guy you find there
+  - win 7 matches in a row for a master ball
+  - Battles use teams of 3 pokemon
+  - Your team is healed in-between battles
+  - Enemy pokemon levels are based on the level of your 1st party pokemon
+  - You must have an open item slot to claim your prize
+  - Any trainer can appear with any three pokemon
+  - No breaks allowed in-between battles

 #Added Encounter Locations for the following pokemon (rare if not normally in the chosen version):
 - charmander on route 25